amaklakovv/wardrobe/README.md

 4. **Run on your preferred platform**:
    - Press `w` for web browser
-   - Im still developing this project so using it on an actual mobile phone may not work yet
+   - I'm still developing this project so using it on an actual mobile phone may not work yet

 5. **Start using the app**:
    - Add clothing items with photos and details